SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/owa-themes.md

 Theme image files are stored in the following folders in  `%ExchangeInstallPath%ClientAccess\OWA\prem\<ExchangeVersion>\resources\themes\<ThemeFolderName>`:

--  `\images\0` These files are used in left-to-right languages.
+-  `\images\0`: These files are used in left-to-right languages.

--  `\images\rtl` These files are used in right-to-left languages.
+-  `\images\rtl`: These files are used in right-to-left languages.
 Depending on the image, the file might be exactly the same as the left-to-right version, or it might be reversed (right-to-left instead of left-to-right).

 The image files that exist in these folders are described in the following table: